Zeeshan6948/Snappoll-a-Survey-System/README.md

 ## 🛠️ Technologies Used

-- **Flutter (Dart)**: Google's UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
+- **Flutter (Dart)**: Google's UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase, with fast development cycles and expressive UI components.
-- **Supabase**: An open-source Firebase alternative, providing authentication, real-time databases, storage, and auto-generated APIs.
+- **Supabase**: An open-source Firebase alternative providing essential backend services like authentication, real-time databases, file storage, and serverless functions.
-- **Python Django**: A high-level Python web framework that encourages rapid development and clean, pragmatic design.
+- **Python Django**: A high-level Python web framework that enables rapid development of secure and maintainable websites with built-in features like ORM, admin panel, and authentication.
-- **PostgreSQL**: A powerful, open-source object-relational database system known for reliability, feature robustness, and performance.
+- **PostgreSQL**: A powerful, open-source object-relational database system known for advanced querying capabilities, performance optimization, and reliability for handling complex and high-volume data.

 ---